phoerious/InsertCoin-Docs/en-US/index.markdown

 this branch is considered being stable, you might also want to check out the [2.2.x SE branch](/2.2SE/en-US/).
 There are several variants for Sensation, Desire and EVO as well as older versions of these variants.
-Have alook at the branches list in the sidebar at the right.
+Have a look at the branches list in the sidebar at the right.

 ## How can I contribute?
 The documentation is maintained in a Git repository, which is hosted on [GitHub](http://www.github.com/).